gmc-code/PC-Microbit-Extension-backup/docs/bots/BitBotXL/BitBotXL_distance_sensor.rst

 ----

 | The code below, using ``distance_sensor.distance() < 50``,  measures the distance to objects and if the distance is less than 50cm it spins the buggy to the left for 1 second.
-The code for the buggy motor functions is not included below.
+The code for the buggy motor functions (move_forward and spin_from_obstacle) is not included below.

 .. code-block:: python